bensenx/bensenx.github.io/_teaching/Julio.md

 * Cut glazing beads fast and with good quality
 * Assist on the door Station
 * Develop the way to cut glazing beads for arch unit
+* Upgrade the hardware part collecting shelf to keep the ROTO hardware nice and clean